DubFriend/forminator/README.md

 Forminator works by using class names and data attributes supplied in the HMTL markup to declaratively build dynamic, ajax interfaces.

-Forminator understands how to build form, pagination, which can be combined to create full CRUD (Create/Read/Update/Delete) interfaces, down to simple single form interfaces.
+Forminator understands how to build forms, pagination, order, and list widgets which can be combined to create full CRUD (Create/Read/Update/Delete) interfaces.

-Here is an example using all the elements to create a full crud interface.
-You may omit portions to create for example a read only interface, or only use the form element to create a simple ajax form.
+These elements can be combined in different ways to create different types of functionality.
+A read only interface may be made by ommiting the main form, and edit and delete elements.
+A simple ajax form interface may be made by supplying only a form.

-The forminator aims to provide as much flexability and ease of use with the html markup as possible.
-Generally speaking you may add extra html elements, use different element types, as long as the classnames and data attributes follow the same pattern as in the examples below.
+The forminator aims to provide as much flexability and ease of use as possible.
+Generally speaking you may add extra html elements, attributes, and use different element types.
+Things should continue to work as long as you follow the classnames, attribute patterns and nesting structure as the examples given below.

 Forminator interfaces must be given names to distinguish multiple forminator interfaces on the same page.
 In the following examples, the interface is given